EMarquer/data_science/lab_2/README.md

 The word clouds are stored in numbered files, with the author name written at the image.

 ## Setup
 To use the project, you will need a valid `Python 3.7.1` installation as well as the external libraries described in [External dependencies](#external-dependencies) (check that you have the correct versions!) and a working Stanford syntactic parser (see [Stanford Parser or Stanford CoreNLP](#stanford-parser-or-stanford-corenlp)).
 You will also need to download the correct Spacy language model (see [Spacy models and available languages](#spacy-models-and-available-languages)).
+Also, the files and scripts from `lab_1` are required.

 ### Built-in Python dependencies
 The project relies on the following `Python 3.7.1` built-in libraries: